Analyzing Vasta Platform (VSTA) and Its Peers

 |Vasta Platform Competitors

-20.4% of Vasta Platform shares are held by institutional investors.
-Comparatively, 52.4% of shares of all “Educational services” companies are held by institutional investors.
-17.5% of shares of all “Educational services” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+20.4% of Vasta Platform shares are owned by institutional investors.
+Comparatively, 52.4% of shares of all “Educational services” companies are owned by institutional investors.
+17.5% of shares of all “Educational services” companies are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

 Analyst Recommendations

-This is a summary of current recommendations and price targets for Vasta Platform and its rivals, as reported by MarketBeat.
+This is a summary of recent ratings and target prices for Vasta Platform and its competitors, as reported by MarketBeat.com.

 |Sell Ratings